petenorth/JenkinsPipelines/README.md

 Openshift will create a Jenkins pod automatically when a build configuration is created which uses the PipelineStrategy.

-When the pipeline is started within Openshift Jenkins will read the contents of the Jenkinsfile contained within the build configuration and when it encounters function calls node(...) will try and match the string argument to a pod template configured within the main Jenkins instance.
-The pod template lists containers and associated docker images that will be used when creating a slave pod which will carry out the tasks listed in the node(...) function body.
+When the pipeline is started within Openshift, Jenkins will read the contents of the Jenkinsfile contained within the build configuration and when it encounters function calls such as `node(...)` it will try and match the string argument to a pod template configured within the main Jenkins instance.
+The pod template lists containers and associated docker images that will be used when creating a slave pod.
+The slave pod then carries out the tasks listed in the `node(...)` function body.

 Openshift ships with 2 default pod templates, one for nodejs and one for maven.
 These templates are meant to be general purpose slave images.Focusing on Maven, the general purpose nature means that it has an empty local maven repository cache.
 So every time a build using the slave is executed it must download everything.

-For s2i builds there are features such as incremental builds and/or placing a nexus instance as a pod in Openshift to minimise network traffic etc. .
+For s2i builds there are features such as incremental builds and/or placing a nexus instance as a pod in Openshift to minimise download times.
 The latter is of some use for Openshift Jenkins slave image builds but it isn't that great.
 Builds will still take too long.

 An alternative approach is to look at what is downloaded during a build?
 In the case of a FIS 2.0 well structured project it will be